-Reports have surfaced that various individuals and organizations are targeting the oil and gas industry with recruitment fraud.
+Reports continue to surface that various individuals and organizations are targeting the oil and gas industry with recruitment fraud.
 In an effort to help protect you, Anadarko is posting this important information aimed at reducing the occurrence of recruitment fraud.

 What is Recruitment Fraud?

-Another common form of recruitment fraud is the issuance of emails purporting to be from the oil and gas company.
-These emails will request the recipient to reply with an email containing personal information or to log onto a counterfeit Web site and submit personal information.
+Another common form of recruitment fraud is the issuance of emails purporting to be from the oil and natural gas company.
+These emails will request the recipient to reply with an email containing personal information or to log onto a counterfeit web site and submit personal information.

 Protections against Recruitment Fraud

 To avoid recruitment fraud, please keep the following in mind:

 - Anadarko emails always end in "@anadarko.com."
 Any email styled with "Anadarko" using a different format is not genuine.
 Anadarko will never request a prospective applicant to email information to an email address not ending in "@anadarko.com.”

 - Anadarko’s Web site pages always begin with http://www.anadarko.com.
 Any other format is not genuine.
 Anadarko will never request a prospective applicant to visit a website with any address other than www.anadarko.com.

 - Anadarko never requires applicants to submit money to Anadarko or its outside recruiters in order to pay for travel, immigration or other fees or expenses.

 If you experience any of the foregoing, please treat the communication as fraudulent and forward it to Anadarko’s attention as noted below.